RightsandWrongsgit/ARMTEC/cicd/envsettings.md

           include $app_root . '/' . $site_path . '/settings.local.php';
           }

-Good likelihood they are there and just make sure they are NOT commented out.
-If not there, just add it at the very end of the file; for now, because we are going to put one item even later.
-The role of this syntax is to call the settings.local.php file for any customizations that are unique to your local environment.
-Be aware, some local changes can be handled by your  'yml' files but a couple, like 'css' and 'js' aggregation settings, are handled more directly in a settings.local.php file.
+Good likelihood they are there.
+Just make sure they are NOT commented out.
+If not there, for now, just add it at the very end of the file.
+We are going to put one item later.

+The role of this syntax is to call the `settings.local.php` file which provides for any customizations unique to your local environment.
+Be aware, some local changes can be handled by your `yml` files.
+Others, like 'css' and 'js' aggregation settings, are handled more directly in a `settings.local.php` file.

-Remember that we really only want the stuff in settings.local.php to happen within the 'local' machine-environment.
-But if it sat over in our GitHub repository, it could be found by the call being made at the end of that settings.php file.
-So the way to handle that problem is NOT to have a copy of it over on GitHub.
-If you remember our gitignore file at the root of our total project (e.g. same level as composer.json and composer.lock), somewhere about line 14 we had already instructed NOT to save this file in our GitHub repository.
-You can go look in your repository under the /web/sites directory on GitHub for your project to assure it is not there.
+Remember that we really only want the stuff in `settings.local.php` to happen within the 'local' machine-environment.
+But if it sat over in our GitHub repository, it would be found by the "call" being made at the end of your `settings.php` file.
+If your remember `.gitignore` that is the way the file is NOT shared over on GitHub.
+Somewhere about line 14  in what we did earlier in `.gitignore` we had already instructed NOT to save this file in our GitHub repository.
+You may want to look in your repository under the `/web/sites` directory on GitHub for your project to assure a copy of `settings.local.php` is not there.

+#### Local Settings for Platform.sh Drupal Scaffolding
-Let's also run another clean up step on our local Lando copy of the project we brought down from the template recipe.
-Mine has a setting.local.php file locally that has all its content commented out and it looks like this --
+Let's also run another clean up step on our local Lando copy of the project we brought down from the Platform.sh template recipe for Drupal with Lando.
+Mine has a `setting.local.php` file locally that has all its content commented out and it looks like this --

 <img src="../cicd/captures/envsettings2.png"  width="350">